Djphoenix719/FVTT-PF2EToolbox/README.md

 - A toggle to HIDE the PFS tab (does not disable things on the tab from functioning if they were already used)
 - Flatten NPC feature to using the variant rules from the GMG for *Proficiency without Level*

+### Macro Helpers
+A growing collection of macro helpers.

+`game.PF2EToolbox.rollSecretSkill(skill_id)` can roll an always-secret skill check for the selected token, or if none is selected for the user's configured character.
+If no skill id is passed in it will show a prompt to determine the skill.
+You can use `game.PF2EToolbox.rollSecretSkill('give me the ids!')` to get a list of skill ids for the selected token.

+`game.PF2EToolbox.distributeXp(amount)` can distribute an amount of XP to selected tokens.
+If no amount is provided, shows a prompt for the amount.

 ### NPC Scaler
 Right clicking an NPC in the sidebar shows a new "Scale to Level" option.
 You can quickly scale any NPC to any level, up or down.